isomerpages/pa-corp/pages/Resources for PA Trainers & Operators.md

 Please email [](http://PA_Talent_Times@pa.gov.sg/)[PA\_Talent\_Times@pa.gov.sg](mailto:PA_Talent_Times@pa.gov.sg) if you require further clarification on PSG or SMSs.

+**New Course Proposal for existing Trainer/Operator**

+This online form is only applicable for existing Trainer and Operator.
+We will not process submission of this form from potential applicants who are not our Trainers and Operators yet.

+* To apply , please click [here](http://www.go.gov.sg/courseproposal).

 **Professional Standards and Guidelines for PA Trainers**

 **Please download the resources via the links be below:**